Hetepheres II

-Hetepheres II was a Queen of Ancient Egypt during the 4th Dynasty.
+Hetepheres II (c.
+2590 BC - c.
+2500 BC) was a queen of ancient Egypt during the 4th Dynasty.

 Biography

 Birth and family

-Queen Hetepheres II may have been one of the longest-lived members of the royal family of the Fourth Dynasty of Egypt, which lasted from ca. 2723 to 2563 BC.
+Queen Hetepheres II may have been one of the longest-lived members of the royal family of the Fourth Dynasty of Egypt, which lasted from c.
+2723 to 2563 BC.
 She was a daughter of Khufu and was either born during the reign of her grandfather Sneferu or during the early years of her father's reign.
 She was named after her grandmother, Hetepheres I and she had an aunt named Hetepheres A. A fragmentary titulature found in the tomb of Meritites I may indicate that she was the mother of Hetepheres II.